-Notes issued under the Programme will be represented on issue by one or more Global Notes that may be delivered to a common depositary or common safekeeper for Euroclear and Clearstream, Luxembourg (each as defined under "Form of the Notes").
-Except in the circumstances described in each Global Note, investors will not be entitled to receive Notes in definitive form.
+Bearer Notes and Registered Notes issued under the Programme will be represented on issue by one or more Global Notes that may be delivered to a common depositary or common safekeeper for Euroclear and Clearstream, Luxembourg (each as defined under "Form of the Notes").
+Except in the circumstances described in each Global Note, investors will not be entitled to receive Bearer Notes or Registered Notes in definitive form.
 Each of Euroclear and Clearstream, Luxembourg and their respective direct and indirect participants will maintain records of the beneficial interests in each Global Note held through it.
-While the Notes are represented by a Global Note, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.
+While the Bearer Notes and the Registered Notes are represented by a Global Note, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.

-While the Notes are represented by Global Notes, the Bank will discharge its payment obligation under the Notes by making payments through the relevant clearing systems.
+While the Bearer Notes and the Registered Notes are represented by Global Notes, the Bank will discharge its payment obligation under the Bearer Notes and the Registered Notes by making payments through the relevant clearing systems.
 A holder of a beneficial interest in a Global Note must rely on the procedures of the relevant clearing system and its participants to receive payments under the Notes.
 The Bank has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in any Global Note.

-Holders of beneficial interests in a Global Note will not have a direct right to vote in respect of the Notes so represented.
+Holders of beneficial interests in a Global Note will not have a direct right to vote in respect of the Bearer Notes and the Registered Notes so represented.
 Instead, such holders will be permitted to act only to the extent that they are enabled by the relevant clearing system and its participants to appoint appropriate proxies.